miroslavpejic85/mirotalk-docs/docs/mirotalk-p2p/integration.md

 ## Installation

-1. Replace `YOUR-DOMAIN-NAME` with your actual MiroTalk SFU domain.
+1. Replace `YOUR-DOMAIN-NAME` with your actual MiroTalk P2P domain.
 2. Include the `iframe.js` script in your HTML file.
 3. Configure the `options` object according to your needs.
 4. Add an empty `<div id="meet"></div>` where the iframe should be embedded.